 The collection below shows examples of my work for couples in the past.
 All designs were custom-made and/or hand-drawn.
 Click on the thumbnails to view more detailed samples for each couple.
+More info on my weddings website.

 Jessica & Andrew